CGATOxford/UMI-tools/doc/Single_cell_tutorial.md

 We are finally ready to process the UMIs aligned to each gene in each cell to find the number of distinct, error corrected UMIs mapping to each gene.

 ```
-$ umi_tools count --per-gene --gene-tag=XT --per-cell -I assigned_sorted.bam -S counts.tsv.gz
+$ umi_tools count --per-gene --gene-tag=XT --assigned_tag=XS --per-cell -I assigned_sorted.bam -S counts.tsv.gz
 ```

-Since we want to count the number of UMIs per gene, and the gene assignment is encoded in the XT tag, we use the `--per-gene --gene-tag=XT` options. `--per-cell` tells UMI-tools to also consider the CB and produce a separate count for each cell.
+Since we want to count the number of UMIs per gene, and the gene assignment is encoded in the XT tag, we use the `--per-gene --gene-tag=XT` options.
+FeatureCounts also uses the XS tag to describe the gene assignment so we use the `--assigned_tag=XS` option.
+Any reads with an assignment matching `^[__|Unassigned]` (default value for `--skip-tags-regex`) will be skipped. `--per-cell` tells UMI-tools to also consider the CB and produce a separate count for each cell.
 The counts are output in a table with three columns: the gene_id, the cell barcode and the count of deduplicated UMIs.

 Running this command on this input takes 72 seconds on our system.